+When it comes to long-term survival and evolution, all organisms depend on a delicate balance between the processes involved in maintaining the stability of their genomes and the opposing processes that lead to destabilization.
 At the level of mammalian somatic cells in renewal tissues, events or conditions that may tilt this balance towards instability have aroused special interest in relation to carcinogenesis.
 Mutations affecting DNA (and its subsequent repair) would, of course, be an important consideration here.
 These can occur spontaneously through endogenous cellular processes or as a result of exposure to mutagenic environmental agents.

 It is in this context that we discuss the rather unique destabilizing effects of ionizing radiation (IR) in terms of its ability to cause large-scale structural rearrangements in the genome.
 We present arguments that support the conclusion that these and other important effects of IR originate largely from microscopically visible chromosomal aberrations.
 All exogenous agents capable of producing chromosomal aberrations (CA), that is, for long-term survival and evolution, all organisms have depended on a delicate balance between the processes involved in maintaining the stability of their genomes and the opposing processes that lead to destabilization.
 Mutagenic events resulting from large-scale structural changes in the mammalian genome caused by IR include deletions, insertions, inversions and translocations, any of which can alter genes, alter the control of gene expression, or even result in the expression of new fusion sequences.